ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 ..
 Document the methods we have to get information about the platform we're running on, and how we can skip tests based on this information.

+Due to there being a couple of platforms and form factors to develop for (specifically Ubuntu Desktop and Ubuntu Touch) a test author may find that it only makes sense to run tests in specific instances.

+Autopilot contains functionality that allows the test author to determine which platform the test is running on so that they may react accordingly or even skip the test all together.

+For examples and API documentaion please checkout :py:mod:`autopilot.platform`.

 Gestures and Multitouch
 =======================